 Need homework help?
 Visit the library during scheduled Homework Help hours or chat online 24/7 to get help with your questions.
-Volunteers can assist with all subjects through 8th grade and there are special volunteers at each branch who specialize in both high school math and English.
+Volunteers assist with all subjects through 8th grade and there are special volunteers at each branch who specialize in high school math and English.

 Find a learning buddy at the library!
 During certain hours, young learners can be partnered with a high school mentor to help them improve their math and reading skills through games and other fun activities.

 Teens can volunteer and earn credit for school!
 The Teen Service Learning program also provides job skills and encourages young people to help their community.

 Find housing resources and referrals with help from the Community Resource Specialist at the Central Library.
 The Seattle Library’s CRS connects library visitors to many different services, including housing, behavioral and mental health, vocational training, food assistance, legal support, domestic violence support, medical care and more.